 Does a pool pump use a lot of electricity?

-How much electricity your pool pump uses depends on how energy efficient the pump is, how much water your pump can handle per hour and how large your pool is.
+How much electricity your pool pump uses depends on its energy efficiency, the amount of water it can handle per hour and the size of your pool.

 Can I run my pool pump every other day?

-You may be able to run the pool pump every other day during the winter if you do not actually close your pool, but during the summer, it would not be a good idea.
-The pool water needs to be filtered daily to be kept in good, clean condition.
+If you do not close your pool, you may be able to run the pool pump every other day during the winter, but it would not be a good idea during the summer.
+The pool water needs to be filtered daily to keep it in good, clean condition.